-2. Authorization of home-to-work and office-to-airport transportation for The Lennon Report assumed that the threats received by and recommended that the Agency "strategize appropriate decisions as to which vulnerabilities should be addressed first in order to mitigate the most perilous threats and vulnerabilities to on with a security briefing as part of an onboarding briefing on recalled that during the onboarding briefing, reported that death threats had been made against reported to us that she was unaware of any specific threats to and explained that FHFA kept the same security precautions in place for because it was not sure that the threats were over. advised us that he was unaware of any threats against At the onboarding briefing, stated that he did not believe he needed security for his home-to-work commute, and declined FHFA's offer to provide regular home-to-work transportation.
-We found no evidence that accepted home-to-work transportation, other than a handful of trips from his home to early morning meetings outside FHFA on housing-related matters, and one instance in which insisted on driving home after building security raised concerns about an individual who appeared at the FHFA seeking to speak with recalled that during the same onboarding briefing, and informed that he would be transported from FHFA to mass transportation facilities for security reasons, and that accompany him into transportation hubs.
-It appears to us that FHFA employees mistakenly substituted the "clear and present danger" predicate for home-to-work transportation, pursuant to 31 U.S.C. § 1344(b)(9), for the predicate requirements for office-to-mass transit facilities pursuant to 31 U.S.C. § 1344(g). recalled to us that he had a "robust" discussion with at that briefing regarding his personal security and that he was left with the impression that FHFA had a "serious preoccupation" with his safety.
-Based on our review of the evidence, we determined that relied on and other Agency officials, with long-standing government experience, to ensure that his transportation in FHFA vehicles was appropriate. reported to us that he thought the recommendation by 6 reported to us that, during his tenure, there were two episodes which posed a possible threat to his security involving protestors.
+2. Authorization of home-to-work and office-to-airport transportation for The Lennon Report assumed that the threats received by and recommended that the Agency "strategize appropriate decisions as to which vulnerabilities should be addressed first in order to mitigate the most perilous threats and vulnerabilities to on , and provided with a security briefing as part of an onboarding briefing on January 15, 2014 recalled that during the onboarding briefing, had been made against reported to us that she was unaware of any specific threats to explained that FHFA kept the same security precautions in place for because it was not sure that the threats were over. any threats against At the onboarding briefing, stated that he did not believe he needed security for his home-to-work commute, and declined FHFA's offer to provide regular home-to-work transportation.
+We found no evidence that accepted home-to-work transportation, other than a handful of trips from his home to early morning meetings outside FHFA on housing-related matters, and one instance in which insisted on driving home after building security raised concerns about an individual who appeared at the FHFA seeking to speak with recalled that during the same onboarding briefing, and informed that he would be transported from FHFA to mass transportation facilities for security reasons, and that should accompany him into transportation hubs.
+It appears to us that FHFA employees mistakenly substituted the "clear and present danger" predicate for home-to-work transportation, pursuant to 31 U.S.C. § 1344(b)(9), for the predicate requirements for office-to-mass transit facilities pursuant to 31 U.S.C. § 1344(g).
+The recalled to us that he had a "robust" discussion with at that briefing regarding his personal security and that he was left with the impression that FHFA had a "serious preoccupation" with his safety.
+Based on our review of the evidence, we determined that are relied on and other Agency officials, with long-standing government experience, to ensure that his transportation in FHFA vehicles was appropriate.
+The recalled that during the would be transported from FHFA we his transportation in FHFA reported to us that he thought the recommendation by reported to us that, during his tenure, there were two episodes which posed a possible threat to his